isaacs/ejsgi/README.md

 * **host** - The portion of the request URL that follows the `scheme`.
 Restriction: MUST be non-empty String, MUST NOT contain a colon or slash.
 Note: when combined with `scheme`, `port`, `scriptName`, `pathInfo`, and `queryString` this variable can be used to complete the URL.
 If not found in the request line, then the `HOST` header, can be used.
 If not found in the `HOST` header.
 * **port** - Representative of the Request port.
 If `host` is followed by a colon this is all digits following this colon.
 If not present in the request URL `port` can be derived from the `scheme`.
 Restriction: MUST NOT be undefined and MUST be an integer.
 * **scheme** - URL scheme (per RFC 1738). "http", "https", etc.
 * **headers** - Variables corresponding to the client-supplied HTTP request headers are stored in the `headers` object.
 The presence or absence of these variables should correspond with the presence or absence of the appropriate HTTP header in the request.
 All keys in the `headers` object MUST be the lower-case equivalent of the request's HTTP header keys.
 See: example requests for more details.
+* **jsgi** - The Request MUST include these JSGI-specific variables in a `jsgi` key:
+  * **jsgi.version** - The Array [0,3], representing this version of JSGI.
+  * **jsgi.errors** - Stream for Application errors (anyone have better wording?).
+Requirement - MUST be an output stream.
+  * **jsgi.multithread** - truthy if the Application object may be simultaneously invoked by another thread in the same process, otherwise falsey.
+  * **jsgi.multiprocess** - truthy if an equivalent Application object may be simultaneously invoked by another process, otherwise falsey.
+  * **jsgi.runOnce** - truthy if Server expects (but does not guarantee) that the Application will only be invoked this one time during the life of its containing process, otherwise falsey.
+Note - normally, this will only be true for a server based on CGI (or something similar).
+  * **jsgi.cgi** - CGI version Array in [major, minor] form if Server is implemented atop CGI, otherwise falsey.
+  * **jsgi.ext** - Defined in the Extensions section.
 * **env** - The top level of the Request object SHOULD only consist of the keys specified above.
 Servers and Middleware MAY add additional information the `env` key.
 Servers are encouraged to add any additional relevant data relating to the Request in a key in the `env` object.
 Requirements: MUST be an object.
-* **body** - The input Stream.
+* **input** - The input Stream.
 Requirements: MUST be a Stream Object.

 ### Optional Keys